Joababio/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Betty is now the new owner of the file hello
+wrote this script to create an empty file hello